 Each microphone made today has what is known as a polar pattern, but what exactly is this?
 Though it may sound a little complicated, a polar pattern describes a microphone’s inherent directionality.
 In more specific terms, polar patterns refer to the sensitivity of any given microphone to sounds arriving from different angles to its central axis.

 Omnidirectional Mics can pick up sound equally from all directions and accept sound from anywhere in the 360-degree sphere around the capsule.
 These types of mics have an open and natural sound, and they’re used frequently in the studio when the engineer wants to include the sound of the room in the recording.

 When using omnidirectional mics, one thing to consider is that the mic will pick up any room sound or ambiance during the live performance.
 Omnidirectional mics are the most prone to feedback in a live sound environment.

-Cardioid Mics directional characteristics prefer the front of a microphone, and they reject sounds coming from behind the mic – making it an ideal choice for live sound applications.
+Cardioid Mics’ directional characteristics prefer the front of a microphone, and they reject sounds coming from behind the mic – making them an ideal choice for live sound applications.
 Cardioid microphones also have a reduced sensitivity to sound coming from the sides.